StanleyCHale/Capstone-Vehicle-Sim-Project/index.md

 <h2 align="center">How to run the application</h2>

-Download the .exe file and run it.
+Download the zip file and run the exe [here](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/blob/main/release/rc2.zip)
-`[We don't have a build yet, but we will put a link to download it when our Release Candidate 2 is finished.]`

 Alternatively, you can pull the project off our github repository.
 The instructions can be found [here](https://github.com/StanleyCHale/Capstone-Vehicle-Sim-Project-Team3/blob/main/src/project-info.md).